 Professional accreditation and memberships

-The Master of Engineering (Telecommunications) MEng(Tel)has provisional accreditation at the level of Professional Engineer by the Engineers Australia (EA).
+The Master of Engineering (Telecommunications) MEng(Tel) has full accreditation at the level of Professional Engineer by the Engineers Australia (EA).

 Graduates of the MEng(Tel) may find employment in leadership roles in telecommunications management, administration, engineering services, delivery and management within a wide range of public and private enterprises.
 Typical roles include: Telecommunications Engineer, Telecommunications Network Planner, Telecommunication Technical Senior Officer or Technologist, Network Engineer, Network Architect, Network Analyst, Network Designer, Senior Network Developer, Network Manager, Project Manager, or Senior Sales Manager/Consultant.

 - Applicants must have successfully completed a Bachelor degree of at least four years duration in an area of Engineering that is related to Telecommunications or Networks, such as Computer Systems, Electronics, or Electrical Engineering.